RDLLab/MultiDronePOMDP/README.md

 This example serves as a starting point.
 You can replace the simple `return 0` logic with any planning strategy you prefer—as long as the planner follows the interface described above.

-## Using a planner together with the MultiDrone simulator
+## Using a Planner Together with the MultiDrone Simulator

 To solve the MultiDrone POMDP problem using your planner, you can use a simple planning loop (given in `run_planner.py`):
 ```